Blakyyy/Sales-Managment-Application/README.md

 License
 -------

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under a proprietary license.
+All rights reserved.
+Unauthorized copying, modifying, or distributing of this software, or its documentation, is strictly prohibited.
+For more information, please contact the owner of this project at daniil.kobzar299@gmail.com.